JuliaLang/julia/doc/src/manual/documentation.md

 ?r""
 ```

 will show documentation for the relevant function, macro or string macro respectively.
-In
+Most Julia
+environments provide a way to access documentation directly:
+- [VS Code](https://www.julia-vscode.org/) shows documentation when you hover over a function name.
+  You can also use the Julia panel in the sidebar to search for documentation.
+- In [Pluto](https://github.com/fonsp/Pluto.jl), open the "Live Docs" panel on the bottom right.
-[Juno](http://junolab.org) using `Ctrl-J, Ctrl-D` will show the documentation for the object
+- In [Juno](http://junolab.org) using `Ctrl-J, Ctrl-D` will show the documentation for the object
 under the cursor.

 ## Functions & Methods